-Lift up the power supply module lever (A), then hold the power supply module lever and press the PSU latch (B) to pull the power supply module out of the system chassis (C).
+- 1. Lift up the power supply module lever. - Hold the power supply module lever and press the PSU latch, then pull the power supply module out of the system chassis.

-- 2. Prepare the replacement power supply module. - Insert the replacement power supply module into the chassis then push it inwards until the latch locks into place.
+- 3. Prepare the replacement power supply module. - Insert the replacement power supply module into the chassis then push it inwards until the latch locks into place.